hassan-pmp/agile/bty.md

 # Better Than Yesterday
 ---
+# 06.08.2023 Agile Software Development: Lesson 5: Transformation Your Organization

+# 06.08.2023 Agile Software Development: Lesson 4: Drive Change with Value
+-

+# 06.08.2023 Agile Software Development: Lesson 3: External Customer Guidance
+- Start by understanding how external customers are currently being engaged.
+- While there's no standard playbook across all industries for customer engagement, some elements are needed universally.
+Start by understanding your company's current strategies in the areas of opportunity assessment and solution exploration.
+- In the area of opportunity assessment, it will be helpful for IT to understand the process being used to **identify new products**  or **identify new feature** or **Solution Exploration** or **product enhancements**.
+- Opportunity Assessment
+ - Identify new products and enhancements
+ - Ensure external customers are part of the process
+- Some techniques you can suggest to your product partners are things like **social media engagement**, **webinars** to help your customers use your products, and **ask for volunteers to help solve some problem** or **design a new product**.
+- Solution Expöoration
+ - Assess feasibility before project begins
+ - Share risk between IT and product
+- The goal is to experiment with prototypes that will prove or disprove the feasibility of the opportunity idea.
+Make sure you have customer feedback on prototypes.
+This can ensure value in the market as well.
+- At this point, you've effectively shared the risk between IT and product and done so in a cost and time effective manner.
+You're investing less upfront in order to justify greater expenditure later.
+As an IT leader, engaging your external customers usually involves other departments in your organization.
+Use your influence and these steps to create a customer-focused organization.
+# 06.08.2023 Agile Software Development: Lesson 2: Internal Customer Engagement
+- Identifying your key customer groups and understanding how your transformation will affect them
+ - A simple technique to use in i**dentifying your stakeholders is to look at data related to development and support requests**.
+ - The goal here is to understand who the heaviest users of your IT services are.What's important is knowing their department or area, and getting a rough count of how many projects or services have been provided.
+In other words, undestand Request History.
+# 06.08.2023 Agile Software Development: Lesson 1: Transformation Your Organization
+- There are several approaches you can take for your transformation.
+However, there are critical steps that must be accomplished no matter which approach you choose.
+If you miss one or more of these steps, you'll face challenges in your transformation.
+ - First, you must have a vision for what you're transforming and why.
+ - Next, you need to create a team of individuals who believe in your vision and are dedicated to getting the organization to the place you envision.
+ - Next, with this core group, you will build a roadmap for your transformation.
+  - who will be affected by the transformation you're planning?
+  - Are these changes restricted to IT-only projects?
+  - Will your business partners be affected?
+   -  Understand your customers and look for partnerships
+ - Examine how your existing portfolio will need to change.
+  - Portfolio
+   - Portfolio: Lightweight intake
+   - Simplyfy tracking
+  - Practices
+   - Guardrails
+   - Consistent
+   - Frameworks
+  - Mangement
+   - New role definition
+   - Clear expectations
+ - You'll need to tackle your overall IT organizational structure.
+  - will the hierarchy change, and will the reporting and team structures be altered?
+  - Make sure you're addressing the technical foundations throughout your transformation.
+  - You'll need to transform your metrics so you have visibility of your projects, as well as the health of your transformation.
 # 12.02.2023 Public Speaking Foundations: Lesson 15: Get Feedback
 - There are two indicators of a helpful review: **truthfulness** and **specificity**.
 - Indicator of worthwhile feedback: